Sourcepass MCOE Blog

 Zero-day Attachments

-Malicious files not seen before
+Malicious files not previously identified

 Safe Attachments sandboxing, Defender for Office 365